-E2/E2A High Risk Area 4 is approximately 171.8 acres and 4,800 feet at the length of the centerline; this Risk Area may be partially accessible by the unpaved and unmaintained Pacoima Road, which is only accessible by Forest Service roads.
-The volume of supplemental water estimated for this Risk Area (Table 7) could be transported using less than one to two water truck trips per day.
+The E2/E2A High Risk area is approximately 171.8 acres and 4,800 feet at the length of the centerline; this Risk Area may be partially accessible by the unpaved and unmaintained Pacoima Road, which is only accessible by Forest Service roads.
+The volume of supplemental water estimated for this Risk Area (Table 9) could be transported using less than one to two water truck trips per day.
 The closest water source locations would be from Intermediate Window IW2 or from Portal 4.
 At both of these locations, the project would be constructing pipelines to bring municipal or wholesale water for construction purposes.
 Portal 4 would also be a potential source for recycled water from construction.
 Given the volume of supplemental water potentially needed for this Risk Area and its remote location, trucking water to the Risk Area is most feasible.
-Access to the limits of E2/E2A-4 from the nearby Intermediate Window IW2 or from Portal 4 would consist of an approximately 24-mile or 31-mile one-way drive, made up of approximately 16 miles on Forest Service roads and an additional 9 and 15 miles on paved or urban roads, respectively, per visit.
+Access to the limits of this High Risk area from the nearby Intermediate Window IW2 or from Portal 4 would consist of an approximately 24-mile or 31-mile one-way drive, made up of approximately 16 miles on Forest Service roads and an additional 9 and 15 miles on paved or urban roads, respectively, per visit.

-A water tank and irrigation systems could be established near the Risk Area to facilitate application to the affected areas.
+A water tank and irrigation systems could be established near this High Risk area to facilitate application to the affected areas.
 The water would be trucked to the site at a frequency that would have minimal impact.
 Installation of water tank in irrigation systems at the risk site would likely have minimal effects, such as those caused by minor grading and brush removal.

-Table 7 Water Truck Needs and Accessibility for Example Risk Areas
+Table 9 Water Truck Needs and Accessibility for Example Risk Areas

-Subsection Estimated Water Demand (ac-ft/yr) 1 Approximate Number of Trucks/Day to Meet Annual Water Demand 2 Proximity of Closest Known Usable Road to Risk Area E1/E1A E1/E1A-4 236.50 273 Little Tujunga Canyon Road (a paved two-lane road) travels generally through the center for the length of the Risk Area.
+Subsection Estimated Water Demand (ac-ft/yr) 1 Approximate Number of Trucks/Day to Meet Annual Water Demand 2 Proximity of Closest Known Usable Road to Risk Area Refined SR14/ SR14A SR14/SR14A- 4 111.69 10 Little Tujunga Canyon Road (a paved two-lane road) and paved road from Bear Divide to the Los Angeles Fire Department Camp 9 which travels generally through the center for the length of the Risk Area.
+E1/E1A E1/E1A-4 236.50 273 Little Tujunga Canyon Road (a paved two-lane road) travels generally through the center for the length of the Risk Area.
 E2/E2A E2/E2A-4 2.18 <1-2 May be accessible by Pacoima Road (an unpaved and unmaintained road) that may extend through the northeastern two-thirds of the Risk Area.
 Pacoima Road is only accessible by Forest Service roads.